-The Board composition is based on the Bank's Memorandum of Association and Articles of Association and comprises 12 members.
+The Board's composition is based on the Bank's Memorandum of Association and Articles of Association, and comprises 12 members.
 The Board represents a mix of high-level professional skills and expertise.
-Furthermore, in compliance with the corporate governance requirements, the Board Committees consist of members with adequate professional backgrounds and experience.
-One of the Directors was approved by Central Bank of Bahrain (CBB) to be considered an independent Director.
+Furthermore, in compliance with corporate governance requirements, the Board Committees consist of members with adequate professional background and experience.
 Consequently, the Board has five independent Directors.
-The Board periodically reviews its composition and the contribution of Directors and Committees
+The Board periodically reviews its composition and the contribution of Directors and Committees.

 The appointment of Directors is subject to CBB approval.
 The classification of 'Executive' Directors, 'Non-Executive' Directors and 'Independent Non-Executive' Directors is as per definitions stipulated by the CBB.
-The current term of the Board started in March 2014 and shall end in March 2017.
+The current term of the Board started in March 2014 and ends in March 2017.